ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/search-cloud-based-mailboxes-for-on-premises-users.md

 2. On the **Search** page, click ![Add icon](media/8ee52980-254b-440b-99a2-18d068de62d3.gif) **New search**.

     As previously explained, the **Add Office app content for on-premises users** checkbox is displayed under **Locations**.
-Note that it is selected by default.
+It's selected by default.

 3. Create the keyword query and add conditions to the search query if necessary.
 To only search for Team chats data, you can add the following query in the **Keywords** box: